Data & Statistics

 Current TB Epidemiology in Hawaii (Quick links)

-Click here for a complete set of slides in PDF format
+Click here for the complete set of slides for Tuberculosis in Hawaii (2023) in PDF form

 Case Rates and Numbers